schmidb/AI-EAF/maturity-model/assessment.md

 - Process adherence and effectiveness
 - Cultural attitudes toward AI

+### Diagnostic Data

+Incorporate data from ongoing [diagnostics](../diagnostics/README.md) to provide:
+- Real-time insights on transformation progress
+- Identification of emerging barriers and challenges
+- Measurement of intervention effectiveness
+- Early warning signals of potential issues

 ## Scoring Framework

 For each dimension, evaluate the organization against specific maturity indicators and assign a level from 1-5: